 The University of Oregon’s Department of Educational Methodology, Policy, and Leadership (EMPL) offers a Doctorate of Education (DEd) using a state-of-the-art virtual delivery system that debuted in 2015-16.
 The system blends real-time interaction with faculty, students, and online content that will enable faculty and students to present and collaborate virtually using any computer or mobile device.
 This system facilitates e-meetings, sharing documents and other media-rich content, running polls, and establishing virtual break-out groups.
 Students come to campus up to six times to learn with other DEd cohort members and work directly with faculty.
-Through this system, our students can access this program from anywhere in the nation.

 New Equity Leadership Fellows Program!